SiliconLabs/wisun-br-linux-docker/README.md

 If you use `site_local` mode, we recommend using a dedicated network.

+## I get `Error Connecting DP: cannot read IDR` when I try to flash

+Check the power supply of the RF board (also check that RF board is correctly present).

+On the WTSK mainboard the switch labelled `BATT/USB/AEM` must be set to `AEM`.

 # Further improvements

 * Replace radvd with a small RS/RA (Router Solicitation/Router Advertisement)